You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Individuals who are keen to add mediation to their professional skill set.
 Those involved in advising clients, managing staff, facilitating planning and decision-making or in handling disputes in commercial, government, and/or not-for-profit or community sectors.
 Nationally Accredited Mediators generally include lawyers, managers, human resource personnel, industrial relations experts, healthcare practitioners, educators, counselors, coaches, conciliators and community engagement professionals.

 - Why choose the College of Law?

-Our faculty of trainers and coaches include the most highly regarded mediation professionals in Australia and Asia.
-Since our programs 2014 implementation, we have educated over 300 mediation professionals.
+Our faculty of trainers, coaches and assessors include the most highly regarded mediation professionals in Australia and Asia.
+Since our programs 2014 implementation, we have educated over 450 mediation professionals.

 - How is the course delivered?

-To satisfy the NMAS requirements, a mediation training course must be a minimum of 38 hours.
-Our Nationally Accredited Mediator Training Program is a four-day practical workshop conducted via Zoom video conferencing, that will teach you how to mediate general disputes.
+To satisfy the NMAS requirements, a mediator training course must be a minimum of 38 hours.
+Our Nationally Accredited Mediator Training Program is a five-day practical workshop conducted via Zoom video conferencing, that will teach you how to mediate general disputes.